 Tutorial: Web Testing (JavaScript)¶

-This section will demonstrate how you can use Rapise to inspect the objects in a web page and Learn them for testing using the JavaScript test script language instead of the Rapise Visual Language (RVL) that was illustrated in the main Tutorial: Web Testing (RVL).
+This section will demonstrate how you can use Rapise to inspect the objects on a web page and learn them for testing using the JavaScript test script language instead of the Rapise Visual Language (RVL) that was illustrated in the main tutorial, Tutorial: Web Testing (RVL).

-This is useful in cases where you have more complex applications to test and you want to be able to use the power of a full programming language such as JavaScript to process data, perform calculations and implement complex flow of control.
+This is useful in cases where you have more complex applications to test and you want to be able to use the power of a full programming language such as JavaScript to process data, perform calculations, and implement complex flow control.

 Open Rapise and Create New Test¶

 Go to Start > All Programs > Inflectra > Rapise.
-The following window should appear.
+The following window appears:

 Select File > Create New > New Test